Therapy for Men

 - Fathers who had abusive or absent fathers

 Is anger affecting your work or your relationship with your spouse and child(ren)?
 Does Atlanta traffic contribute to road rage?
-Has it anger created legal issues or cost you relationships?
-Has it been your “go to” emotion since you were young?
-There are many reasons for anger but it’s important to note that anger is a “surface emotion” that is a cover for many other underlying feelings.
+Has anger created legal issues or cost you relationships?
+Has it been your “go-to” emotion since you were young?
+There are many reasons for anger.
+But, it’s important to note that anger is a “surface emotion” that is a cover for many other underlying feelings.

 In fact, anger is the #1 symptom of depression for men.
 Many people erroneously believe depression is the same as sadness and crying – but it isn’t.
-Therapy can help you identify underlying emotions, because therapy forces you to look at how you have used anger to substitute healthy expressions of other feelings.
+Therapy for men can help you identify underlying emotions.
+This is because therapy forces you to look at how you have used anger to substitute healthy expressions of other feelings.

 If you’ve ever wondered what your underlying feelings are behind anger, then ask yourself if any of these match what you feel: